JonZwe/FindPFAS/README.md

         data with the 'peak picking' function of MSConvert.
     2)  It is recommended to use FindPFΔS with only one collision energy (or e.g. one linear formula).
-If multiple collision energies were acquired each collision energy can be separatly converted to one MS2-file by using the 'subset' function of MSConvert.\
+If multiple collision energies were acquired each collision energy can be separately converted to one MS2-file by using the 'subset' function of MSConvert.\
         (full\_path =
         'TestSample\_PFAS\_Standard\_MIX\_ddMS2\_20eV\_Inj5.ms2')

--   After choosing a datafile of interest, the fragment differences can be specified (e.g. CF2).
+-   After choosing a data file of interest, the fragment differences can be specified (e.g. CF2).
 Several differences can be specified at the same time.
 Note: Besides chemical formulae also exact masses can be used.
 In the GUI the input values have to be space separated.
-It is recommended to start by using only one difference per run to keep the results simple (and avoid to high false positive rates) in the beginning and to later use multiple differences.\
+It is recommended to start by using only one difference per run to keep the results simple (and avoid high false positive rates) in the beginning and to later use multiple differences.\
     (frags = \['CF2', 'C2F4', 'HF'\])